flyoungiv/rudder/to-do.md

 *  other
 	*  set default cover art when image could not be found
 	*  create folder in cover art folder for storing new image
-	*  figure out how to choose relative path correctly in AddNewGame.js
+	*  figure out how to choose relative path correctly in AddNewGame.js and GridLayout.js
+	*  set hover attributes (pointer cursor) for cover arts and path pickers
+	*  add error handling/input validation to add new game function
+	*  move user selected image to cover_art folder
+	*  add ability to delete game